biotecnologiamicrobianaunalmed/Plant-Virus-Detection-Pipeline/README.md

 ***virusBLAST.py*** performs a search of putative viral sequences using a dc-megablast search against a curated and non-redundant database of plant viruses with a standardized title comprising information relevant to each virus.
 The plant virus database is included as part of the pipeline.

 Crude results are processed using the ***outputTables.py*** script, which removes hits with low certainty.
-Plain results are saved in the *Tables* directory and ca be converted into a user friendly html report using ***virusReport.R*** script in Rstudio.
+Plain results are saved in the *Tables* directory and can be converted into a user friendly html report using ***virusReport.R*** script in Rstudio.

 <img src="/assets/Fig1_400dpi.png" alt="drawing" width="600"/>